That unexpected credit card denial can shake your confidence—but understanding why is your key to approval.

 While one mistake or a few mistakes won't sideline you from credit card approvals forever, there are some things that you should do before you apply for a new card again.

 Rebuild your credit: Accidents happen, but it's crucial to avoid missing payments in the future.
-One effective way to safeguard against late payments is to set up automatic payments.
+One effective way to safeguard against late payments is to set up automatic payments, which is one of the most effective good credit habits you can adopt.

 Review your credit report: You’re entitled to one free credit report each year from the three major credit bureaus: Equifax, Experian, and TransUnion.
 Visit AnnualCreditReport.com to access these reports.